-Did you know that there are special rules (by which I mean federal regulations) related to riding electric and low-powered personal vehicles (such as Bikes and Scooters) in Canada?
-Well, there are, and today I’m here to lay them all out for you.
+Did you know that there are special rules related to riding electric and low-powered personal vehicles (such as e-bikes and scooters) in Canada?
+Well, there are, and today I’m here to clarify them for you.
 But there’s no need to worry—it’s not really complicated at all.
-So if you’re interested in getting an electric bicycle (e-bike) or electric scooter (e-scooter), by the end of this post, you’ll be much better prepared to do so both safely and legally in Canada.
+So, if you’re interested in getting an electric bicycle (e-bike) or electric scooter (e-scooter), by the end of this post you’ll be much better prepared to do so both safely and legally in Canada.

 Provincial and municipal rules regarding low-powered personal vehicles

-While power-assist bicycles in Canada are defined and classified by the federal government, where things really begin to get complicated is in the area of provincial and municipal regulation.
-This is because each province and municipality within Canada has the right to set forth its own rules and regulations regarding e-bikes and e-scooters, such as setting specific age limits for riding them or limiting riding to certain types of areas.
+Both provincially and locally, things do get a bit more complicated.
+Each province and municipality in Canada has the right to set forth its own rules and regulations regarding e-bikes and e-scooters, such as setting specific age limits for riding them or limiting riding to certain types of areas.

 This creates the potential for significant variance in the rules for these vehicles from province to province within Canada, not to mention all of the different cities and towns within a given province.
 It is therefore incumbent upon you, the rider of the e-bike or e-scooter, to familiarize yourself with both the provincial and local rules for e-vehicles in your area before you hit the streets on your low-powered vehicle of choice.

-Of course, even with the potential for confusion when it comes to e-bikes and scooters, one need not be afraid to get out there and give them a try.
-These low-powered personal vehicles are easy to ride, easy to maintain, and generally safe and convenient for responsible riders across a variety of different ages.
-And remember, responsible riders always wear helmets and other safety gear (whether they are required to or not) when riding their bicycles or scooters.
+Even with the potential for considerable confusion when it comes to e-bike and scooter use throughout Canada, one need not be afraid to get out there and give them a try.
+These low-powered personal vehicles are super easy to ride, equally easy to maintain, and generally quite safe for responsible riders across a variety of different ages.
+They’re also highly convenient and a great way for getting from place to place.
+And always remember, responsible riders wear helmets and other safety gear when riding their bicycles or scooters—whether they are legally required to or not.